ranijames/Data_analysis/README.md

 The python snippets for manipulation of big data

-The repository consists of codes/python snippets useful for big data manipulations, including converting the files, decoding, summing up across the columns, etc.
+The repository consists of codes/python snippets useful for big data manipulations, including converting the files, decoding, summing up across the columns, visualizing, etc.

 1. `artificial_bulk.ipynb`
  The artifical bulk notebook shows how to transform a single cell sequencing dataset in `hdf5` format into a bulk RNA-seq expression matrix (`tsv` file)